Jacques Pépin: Later career

-In 2015 Pépin, 79, recovered at his home in Connecticut after suffering a minor stroke.
+In 2015 Pépin, recovered at his home in Connecticut after suffering a minor stroke.
 He canceled his appearance at the annual International Association of Culinary Professionals conference in Washington D.C., but otherwise insisted on returning to his normal schedule, according to the Associated Press.
 "Oh my god, he made soup this morning", Pépin's daughter Claudine told the Associated Press.
 "I will do my best to lighten the load, but he's not of the mind to cancel anything.
 Honestly, he wanted to go to IACP.
 He's like, 'I'm talking.
 I can walk.
 Let's go.

-In 2016, with his daughter Claudine Pépin and son-in-law Rollie Wesen, Jacques created his eponymous, non-profit, organization the Jacques Pépin Foundation (JPF).
-The mission of the foundation is to support organizations that provide culinary training to adults and youths with barriers to employment such as low-income, low-skills, homelessness, issues with substance abuse and previous incarceration.
-The JPF provides grants, independent research, source and curricular materials, equipment, direct teaching and video instruction to community-based culinary training programs around the USA.
+In 2016, with his daughter Claudine and son-in-law Rollie Wesen, Jacques created his eponymous, non-profit, organization the Jacques Pépin Foundation (JPF):

+The JPF advances Jacques Pépin’s love of culinary arts and education and supports the teaching of culinary skills through various channels to many communities.
+[It] supports community-based kitchens that offer culinary training to adults with high barriers to employment, including those impacted by the justice system, those experiencing homelessness, individuals in recovery, or those that have been underserved.

 In 2017, Pépin published a cookbook with his granddaughter Shorey Wesen, entitled A Grandfather's Lessons.
 In the same year, Pépin received an honorary doctorate from the Columbia University School of General Studies.
 Pépin resided in Connecticut with his wife Gloria, until her death in 2020.